Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 I'm a big fan of OpenData initiatives and believe strongly in FOSS, Creative Commons, and radical transparency.
 All this data we are generating should be given a chance to be free if people want it to be.
 I do not see IoT (and by extension, the [Quantified Self movement](http://www.brookings.edu/research/reports2/2014/09/cyborg-future-law-policy-implications)) getting traction in the [home market unless we conquer security, privacy, and ease of use concerns](http://a16z.com/2015/01/08/a16z-podcast-the-technology-is-ready-so-where-is-the-internet-of-things/).
 I see Eris Industries' suite of tools being a key component of this vision.

 Or to put it simply: I hate the thought of a vendor owning my data, or the government knowing when I poop.

-My wish is to inspire like-minded Makers (& Marmots) to get onboard with IoT and blockchain technology.
-I'd like to see the community working toward a system that makes it simple to get a device hooked up and start sharing in a secure way.

 ###Requirements / Costs